kidaa30/ohimanual/content/3_best_approaches.md

 > TIP: See section, **Assembling a Team**

-Whether you are working goal-by-goal, or data layer by data layer, it is important to consider where you can find synergies.
-This will save you time, and effort, and will help build a picture of how your goals are interlocking in a way that is reflective of the actual linkages that exist in the coupled human and natural systems you are studying.
-Some examples include:
+Whether you are working goal-by-goal, or data layer by data layer, it is important to consider where you can find synergies in data discovery.
+For example, while you are looking for data layers for fisheries goals, you may also find data layers for fishing pressures, such as metrics on bycatch or trawling intensity.
+This will save you time and allow you to start thinking about how to rank pressures and resilience weights on your goals as well.
+Conceptually, it will help your team build a picture of how your goals are interlocking in a way that is reflective of the actual linkages that exist in the coupled human and natural systems you are studying.
+Some key examples are listed below, and are further explained in the following sections.

 #### Do Habitat-Based Goals Together